Flag of The Flag of Tuvalu

 The Flag of Tuvalu

-The flag of Tuvalu features a light blue field with the Union Jack in the canton and nine stars in the fly half.
-The stars represent the nine islands that comprise Tuvalu.
-The arrangement of the stars is geographically accurate, depicting the country's island chain.
-The light blue background symbolizes the Pacific Ocean.
+The flag of Tuvalu is a light blue field with the Union Jack in the canton and nine stars in the fly half.
+The stars stand for the nine islands that make up the country, and they are laid out to match the geography of the chain.
+The light blue is the Pacific.

 Share this flag